NEW FUNDING AVAILABLE THROUGH INFLATION REDUCTION ACT (IRA)

 -

 The program will now be in place for 10 years (January 1, 2023 – December 31, 2032).
-No more annual expirations and retroactive renewals – for the next ten years anyway!
+No more annual expirations and retroactive renewals – at least for the term of the IRA!

 -